 15. Candied Fruit

-Candied fruit is another popular sweet street food in Japan, and it comes in a variety of flavors.
-Many fruits from Japan can be made into candy, but the most common ones are Ringo Ame (candied apples) and Anzu Ame (candied apricot).
+Candied fruit is another popular sweet street food in Japan, and it comes in various flavors.
+But the most common ones are Ringo Ame (candied apples) and Anzu Ame (candied apricot).

 Mikan Ame (candied Japanese mandarin) and Ichigo Ame (candied strawberries) are also famous, but they are only available when these fruits are in season.